Klvxn/Klvxn/README.md

 - 🙋🏽‍♂️ I'm a Backend Developer currently with Django, Flask, FastAPI and basic knowledge of AWS.
-- 🌱 I'm learning to build robust RESTful APIs using <a href="https://fastapi.tiangolo.com"> FastAPI ⚡</a>
+- 🌱 I'm learning to build robust RESTful APIs using <a href="https://fastapi.tiangolo.com"> FastAPI ⚡</a> and also Ruby
 - 👬 I’m looking to collaborate on any Django/FastAPI related projects.
 - 💬 Ask me about anything Django related.
 - 📫 How to reach me: akpulukelvin@gmail.com